 Everyone has a story to tell, no matter who you are, your life is worth talking about.

-I was born June 18, 1972, thirty minutes after my identical twin Vanessa Robinson.
+I was born on June 18, thirty minutes after my identical twin Vanessa.
 I was raised in St. Louis, Missouri.
 I am a Licensed Practical Nurse.